 8 Wodan Niuroufan - 窝蛋牛肉饭 - Steamed rice with beef and egg

-This is super famous in Hong Kong.
+This is super famous in Southern China.
 Minced beef loaded with light seasonings and cilantro is served with a raw egg and steamed overtop of rice.
 It’s super gooey and satisfying!
 In traditional dim sum restaurants, this will be served in a metal bowl and is often eaten as an entire meal if it’s a quick in and out type place.
 Otherwise, it’s served as a different variety cooked in claypots and known as baozaifan, which is a world on it’s own of delicious treasure cooked in a claypot over high flame!

 These are absolutely delicious!
 Tofu skin is wrapped around chicken or pork, plump mushrooms, bamboo shoots, radish, and taro.
 Sometimes shrimp are added too.
 You can dip these beauties in oyster sauce.
 They make a great addition to a full table of dim sum.

 11 Cha siu bao -叉烧包 - BBQ Pork Stuffed Buns

 A true mainstay of cantonese cuisine, these plump and slightly sweet BBQ pork buns are found in all dim sum restaurants throughout Guangzhou and throughout the general Guangdong province region of China.
 You can’t go wrong with choosing these BBQ pork buns on any yum cha outing.
 Good chasiubao are super fluffy and stuffed plump with bbq pork on the inside, and should be slightly sweet and sticky.
 Delicious!

 Chashao canbao 叉烧残暴 – Unlike the steamed fluffy char siu bao, these are more like a regular baked golden white bun stuffed with BBQ pork.

 12 Lìhnyùhngbāu - 莲蓉包 - Lianrongbao - Lotus seed bun